FG22-GP/214-design-patterns-assignment-ah-ma-jb-el/README.md

 We do this by using an [AssetLoader.hpp](GameEngine/source/Engine/Asset/AssetLoader.hpp) which we tell to pre-load all textures at the start of the game, generating the necessary Sprite objects.
 A SpriteComponent can then ask the AssetLoader for a reference to the Sprite it wants to render.
 Finally, the Renderer uses the SpriteComponent's owner's Transform to determine location and size for rendering.

+### State
+For the hostile ghosts in our game we decided to use the State pattern, since the ghosts' behaviours are discrete and pre-determined.
+Each ghost is always in one of four possible states; Chase, Scatter, Frightened, and Dead, all of which are separate classes that implement the [IAIState.h](PacmanClone/source/Ghosts/States/IAIState.h) interface.
+Each ghost is equipped with a [StateMachine_Component.h](PacmanClone/source/Ghosts/States/StateMachine_Component.h), which is an ActorComponent.
+The StateMachine initializes one of each state class and then saves a pointer that always points to whichever one is the current state.
+Whenever the ghosts needs to make an action which varies depending on which state they're in they simply run the corresponding method override, i.e. OnStateRunning(), in the current state.

 ## ~~Mistakes~~ Learning Opportunities
 ### Smart Pointers (or; sharing is **not** caring)